 - Write a personalized outreach email

 You need to put yourself in your influencers’ shoes and be sure they feel excited about collaborating with your brand by offering fair compensation and sending them products so they can try them out for themselves.
 Be sure to recognize the value that your influencers can bring to your brand, make a clear invitation about what you need from them and make sure they have everything they need to start promoting your brand!
-With this in mind, we’ve put together this post to take you through some best practices to make sure you can get the right influencers to start promoting your products.
+With this in mind, we’ve put together this post to take you through some best practices to make sure you can get influencers to promote your products.

 Start with product gifting

+If you’re wondering how to get influencers to promote your product, product gifting is the first step!
 Product gifting or product seeding is the process of sending out free products to selected influencers in exchange for content.
 This is a good strategy for new brands who are trying to build up an online presence or for direct-to-consumer brands.
 After all, getting your products into the hands of creators is the best way to introduce them to your brand and is key to kick-starting brand collaborations.

 Joshua Weidling, Influencer and Social Media Manager at Tiege Hanley offers this advice to new brands who are trying to create influencer partnerships.